We love to see people wear green. Not just during the holidays, but all year round—especially during the fall season.

-But before we pick a shirt, we need to get the right tie.
-And for that, we go green with grenadine.
+The best approach is simplicity for that timeless and classic look.
+But before we put together some outfits, we need to get the right tie.
+And for that, we give the green light to grenadine.

 If you're going to wear a green tie, make it a grenadine.
 Grenadine weave is the best-kept secret in neckwear.
 Its unique texture adds beautiful visual interest to your necktie that makes people take notice.
 Learn more and fall in love with the style and texture of grenadine ties.

 Let's agree that green in any shade is a bold colour choice.
 The next step then is to mute it.
-Do this by contrasting the tie with pattern, colour or both.
+Do this by contrasting the tie with a pattern, colour or both.

-Tone it Down and Stay Neutral
+Tone it down and stay neutral

 Neutral colours like white, grey, beige and blue can help tone down the colour of the tie.
 Again, if your goal is classic timelessness then opt for an understated knot—our signature Four-In-Hand will do just fine.

 Adding a pattern will help subdue the bold colour more.
 You do risk creating another problem, so use caution.
-Opt for a subtle pattern, like thin pinstripe, window pane, houndstooth, or graph check.
+Opt for a subtle pattern, like thin pinstripe, windowpane, houndstooth, or graph check.
 Don't forget your understated knot.
 This is most critical now since you've added a pattern.